nkc3g4/ROS_Service_Robot/README.md

 Folder content

 2019ChinaRobotCompetition: Some documents about the competition.
 ControlXiaomiDevices: code for controling xiaomi smart home devices using miio protocol.
 omniWheelCareRobot: main function of the robot including navigation.
 ros_voice_system: voice function.
-scripts: scripts for convenience
+scripts: scripts for convenience。

 Related repository: